indicozy/wmtm/README.md

 - [X] Add customizability of Sway config (Autostart, Behaviour, Rules)
 - [ ] Add Gtk-2.0, Gtk-3.0, Gtk-4.0 (if possible), and qt5ct folders
 - [ ] Add customizability of other Config folders (Rofi, Mako, Waybar)
-- [ ] Create a Wiki and Q&A with guides on rircing sway
+- [ ] Create a Wiki and Q&A with guides on ricing sway

 ### Under consideration
 - [ ] Creating a website/server similar to [gnome-look.org](https://www.gnome-look.org/) which will download themes and icons from their site + custom .config builds, and automatically install and manage files and required packages on userspace.
 The only obstacle is my skills, I'm only a beginner developer yet